11.1 Wage Ranges

 If an employee transfers into a different position, their wage will be placed within the salary range for the new position.

 If an employee's position is promoted or reclassified into a different family and/or higher phase, their wage will be placed within the salary range for the new position.
-If a position is placed in a higher phase, a minimum increase of two percent (2%) will be realized.
+If a position is placed in a higher phase, a minimum increase of four percent (4%) will be realized.

 If an employee's current wage is above the wage range, the wage will remain red-circled.